acchang/TicTacToeAnew/README.md

 # TicTacToeAnew

 11/30/2021
-Started watch Connect Four tutorials, I may need to build one of these to understand this all again. https://www.youtube.com/watch?v=aroYjgQH8Tw&t https://www.youtube.com/watch?v=Hi5hEH1KNEc
+Started watching Connect Four tutorials, I may need to build one of these to understand this all again. https://www.youtube.com/watch?v=aroYjgQH8Tw&t https://www.youtube.com/watch?v=Hi5hEH1KNEc